-- Strong analytical skills and a high level of numeracy. - Excellent communication and interpersonal skills. - High level of negotiation and influencing skills.
+- Strong analytical skills and a high level of numeracy. - Excellent communication and interpersonal skills. - High level of negotiation and influencing skills. - High level of attention to detail and accuracy. - Ability to balance competing demands effectively.

 5. The Recruitment and Selection Process